It can feel daunting to write a technical spec. It can feel like too much hard work, or worse, busy work that’s not really important.

 Today it is common to rely on third-party platforms to support our development work, whether this be part of AWS or GCP, or a whole separate service.
 It’s worth thinking through the implications of using a third-party and looking ahead for potential future issues.

 The cost of these services is often less than an engineer’s time, but sometimes it can scale unexpectedly.
 Quickly think through how the service is billed and do a back-of-the-envelope calculation of what could be expected once the service is fully rolled out.

 While security and privacy considerations were addressed in the detailed design, when using a 3rd party there are specific things to think about and call out.

-For example, if the 3rd party is being used to perform operations on customer data they will likely be considered a subprocessor under the EU’s General Data Protection Regulation (GDPR).
+For example, if the third-party is being used to perform operations on customer data they will likely be considered a subprocessor under the EU’s General Data Protection Regulation (GDPR).
 So, do you need a data processing addendum?
 Do you need to collect and review SOC2 reports?
-Sometimes customers will require notification of new subprocessors, which will affect the roll out plan below.
+Sometimes customers will require notification of new subprocessors, which will affect the roll-out plan below.

 For non-trivial changes, provide a breakdown of the work and tasks.
 How long will each phase take?
 What work is parallelizable?
 What dependencies on other teams are there?